imgonewild/imgonewild/README.md

 ### About Me

-I have almost 3 years of front-end and back-end exprience and mostly used Angular, PHP and Node.js.
+I have almost 3 years of front-end and back-end working exprience and mostly I used Angular, PHP and Node.js.

 I'm actively looking for **Web Front-end** position.